CDA Captioning Services

 Can be found on your Canvas course page in the My Media section or through the Embed Kaltura Media tool in the Pages editor or through the U of U Mediaspace "Add New" menu.

-Embed YouTube videos in your Canvas course Page using the "Embed Kaltura Media" tool in the Page editor's (shown above), we can add captions directly to these videos.
+Embed YouTube videos in your Canvas course Page using the "Embed Kaltura Media" tool in the Page editor (shown above).
 You do not need to be the channel owner to do this.

-If necessary, we will add a "(CC)" link on your Canvas page near to a URL linked video which will redirect students to the Amara.org website or the University's Mediaspace site which will host the video with captions.
+We may add a "(CC)" link on your Canvas page near to a URL linked video which will redirect students to a captioned version of the video.

 - Enter your search terms

 Edited captions on YouTube will automatically play in most instances if it is available.
 If the video begins with the "CC" icon on (a red underline under the CC button), these captions are likely an edited version.

 Verify this by clicking on the Settings button (small gear icon next to the CC button in the image below) and select the Subtitles/CC option.